 Pet Relief Areas

 Furry travelers at DEN now have their own private restroom on each concourse and one outside of Jeppesen Terminal.
-The new indoor pet relief rooms provide service animals and furry companions with a comfortable and welcoming area to take care of business, before or after a flight.
+The indoor pet relief rooms provide service animals and furry companions with a comfortable and welcoming area to take care of business, before or after a flight.

 The pet relief rooms are conveniently located post-security in the center cores of A, B and C Gates.
 Also, there is a pre-security outdoor pet relief area located just outside door 200 on the west side of the Jeppesen Terminal.
 All pet relief areas are compliant with the Americans with Disabilities Act.